 Quick facts about a meat free Boomtown:

 - It was already revealed last year that they are prioritising catering pitches for vegan, vegetarian and sustainably sourced meat vendors for Boomtown 2019.
+There are still meat options at Boomtown 2019.

 - This is not a done deal, nor has it been officially announced.
 At the moment it’s just an idea being floated: for all vendors to be meat free in 2020 for the 5 days.